 ANTHELMINTIC ACTIVITY OF BLACK MANGROVE OF AEGICERAS CORNICULATUMAbstract

 This study evaluated the scientific basis for the traditional use of Aegiceras corniculatum (Myrsinaceae) stem extract as an anthelmintic agent.
-The study design were investigation of the traditional anthelmintic medicinal plant Aegiceras corniculatum using in vitro anthelmintic properties of four extracts of the plant were evaluated using earthworms.
+The study design was an investigation of the traditional anthelmintic medicinal plant Aegiceras corniculatum using in-vitro anthelmintic properties of four extracts of the plant were evaluated using earthworms.
 The earthworm (Pheretima posthuma) resembles both anatomically and physiologically to the intestinal roundworm parasites of human beings.
-The four crude stem extracts of Aegiceras corniculatum were Petroleum Ether extract (50 &100 mg/ml), Chloroform extract (50 &100 mg/ml), Methanol extract (50 &100 mg/ml) and Aqueous extract (50 &100 mg/ml).
-The paralysis time of Petroleum Ether extract (96 ± 6.33 &76 ± 2.31), Chloroform extract (116 ± 4.36 & 92 ± 7.50), Ethanol extract (62 ± 3.20 & 34 ± 3.52) and aqueous extract (200 ± 2.22 & 180 ± 3.19) were compared to the standard drug Albendazole suspension 100mg/5ml (5 ± 1.00).
-The results shown that the four extracts produced dose dependent and significant anthelmintic activities.
-From these findings the four extracts of Aegiceras corniculatum are rich source of naturally occurring anthelmintic activity.
-Further work is recommended to evaluate the in vivo anthelmintic activity and toxicity of the extracts.
+The four crude stem extracts of Aegiceras corniculatum were petroleum ether extract (50 & 100 mg/ml), chloroform extract (50 & 100 mg/ml), methanol extract (50 & 100 mg/ml) and aqueous extract (50 & 100 mg/ml).
+The paralysis time of petroleum ether extract (96 ± 6.33 & 76 ± 2.31), chloroform extract (116 ± 4.36 & 92 ± 7.50), ethanol extract (62 ± 3.20 & 34 ± 3.52) and aqueous extract (200 ± 2.22 & 180 ± 3.19) were compared to the standard drug Albendazole suspension 100mg / 5ml (5 ± 1.00).
+The results showed that the four extracts produced dose-dependent and significant anthelmintic activities.
+From these findings, the four extracts of Aegiceras corniculatum are a rich source of naturally occurring anthelmintic activity.
+Further work is recommended to evaluate the in-vivo anthelmintic activity and toxicity of the extracts.